Sound Recordist Teams

 Coordinated Teams

-We provide sound teams who work together regularly on Peru productions, from DAFO-backed Peruvian features to international productions filming across Lima, Cusco, and the Sacred Valley, ensuring smooth collaboration, established workflows, and consistent quality from day one.
+Our sound teams work together often on Peru shoots, from DAFO-backed Peruvian features to global productions filming across Lima, Cusco, and the Sacred Valley.
+That shared history brings smooth teamwork, proven workflows, and steady quality from the first day on set.

 02.